jahanalem/LinkedIn2GitHub/0040_system-security-and-authentication-architecture.md

 This section documents the enterprise-grade security, authentication, and authorization systems custom-built for Lilishop.
 It covers everything from silent token rotation and external SSO integration to fault-tolerant email verifications and anti-enumeration protections.

+> [!NOTE]
+> **Update:** This authentication system was later put through a full, independent white-box security review.
+That review found and fixed several real vulnerabilities across the wider LiliShop codebase — including a critical authentication bypass — and is documented in its own series: [How I Hardened LiliShop: An End-to-End Application Security Series](https://github.com/jahanalem/LinkedIn2GitHub/blob/main/0061_LiliShop-Security-Series-Overview.md).

 ---

 ### 1. Refresh Token and Login Process Documentation in Lilishop